nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 ## Preparing our scene structure

-Let's get back to the Godot side of things and start adding our own stuff!
+Let's get back to Godot and start adding our own stuff!

 The main node of my Godot projects is the `App`.
 The idea is to have `App` handle all application concerns.

 This will be simple stuff, such as "starting the game" or "closing the application".
-We're preparing for the game that does not yet exist.
+We're preparing for the game that we have yet to make.

 > 🙋🏼 Prior to adopting the Chickensoft ways, I used to call the App node `Main`.
 This has now changed!